SamuelMarks/dag1/docs/design.rst

 Proxy
 -----

-Lachesis communicates with the App through an `AppProxy` interface, which has two
+DAG1 communicates with the App through an `AppProxy` interface, which has two
 implementations:

 - ``SocketProxy``: A SocketProxy connects to an App via TCP sockets.
 It enables